jellyfin/jellyfin.org/docs/general/server/tasks.md

 ## Default Jellyfin Tasks

-Below is a list of tasks that Jellyfin runs peoridically by default:
+Below is a list of tasks that Jellyfin runs periodically by default:

 ### Libraries